Welcome to the Misadventures of Widowhood blog!

 I've written about my dad being in a drug trial for an Alzheimer's drug and part of that trial involved me taking him in to get an extensive comprehensive cognitive test every two months for a year.
 Watching him take those tests were bittersweet because 1) It clearly showed his decline, but 2) his sense of humor came through in those dementia years.
 But that was over 25 years ago and they have new trials going for dementia and Alzheimer's patients.
 They have twice a month Dementia Support Classes here on my campus and I used to go to them when my brother was alive and I probably still should given the fact that a half dozen others with dementia are living in the independent living and every day they can be found tagging along behind their spouses.
 Occasionally they escape the careful eye of their spouse and someone else will help them find there way.
 We don't have any dementia patients living on their own here, though---they are all down in the Assisted Living or Memory Care building.
 It's both heart-breaking and a relief for the caregiver-spouse when their partner has to move on down the line because they can't handle it anymore.
 On the good side they can visit daily with a short walk.

 I just finished binge watching the first season of OutLast on Netflix.
 It's one of those reality, survivor-type shows.
 They started out with 16 players and ended up with a three man team that split the million dollar prize.
 It took place in Alaska and they had to live off the land for a month and they were dropped off with very little supplies---a hatchet, knife, bow and arrows, a tarp and a spark marker to start a fire.
 I don't know how realistic these survivor TV shows are when they have trail cameras aimed at them every which way.
 But one thing is for sure: when I'm watching dystopia and survivalist shows I start questioning my mental health because for some quirky reason I only watch them when I'm worried about something big and consequential---after my husband died and during the pandemic back a few years ago.
 Probably the election now is why I picked OutLast.
-Those kinds of shows always make me feel better about the underlying thing that is keeping me awake at night is not so bad by comparison. ©
+Those kinds of shows always make me feel better about the underlying thing that is keeping me awake at night, that my life is not so bad by comparison. ©

 Until Next Wednesday.

-18 comments:
+32 comments:

 1. Oh Jean, I understand what you're talking about.
 I walk into the kitchen (or any room), and stand there, looking around, wondering what I came in for.
 I know memory changes are part of aging, but I think it's compounded by stress, and Lord knows we are living in stressful times.
 We are seeing declines in a family member and it probably won't be long before there needs to be an intervention with more hands-on help.
 It's hard.
 Makes me want to enjoy every good day we have to live!